Lewin671/Lewin671/README.md

 - 💬 Ask me about anything friendly as you want
 - 📫 How to reach me: qingyingliu671@foxmail.com
 - 😄 Pronouns: If you can’t explain it simply, you don’t understand it well enough.
-- ⚡ Fun fact: Games, Bicycle
+- ⚡ Fun fact: Games, Bicycle, etc.

 <!--
 **Lewin671/Lewin671** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.